The following post is from Katie of Kitchen Stewardship: Do You Eat Genetically Modified Foods?

 I’m ticked off that manufacturers don’t have to disclose when they use genetically modified ingredients because it sure would make it easier to at least be informed about what I was eating.

 But overall, I can’t institute a strict “no-GMO” policy right now in our home.
 That would mean no eating out, ever, probably ditching all our corn chips (since GM corn is taking over everything else anyway, another reason it freaks me out), and throwing out all the candy gifts that loving grandparents give my children (which, I know, should be tossed anyway, but my husband doesn’t believe in being 100% anti-anything.
 We live an 80/20 lifestyle, and if junk food isn’t in the “20%” compromise, then what is there?).

-I’m not saying here that I’m totally educated about GMOs, and I realize that plenty of people with more knowledge than me might be thinking that I’m barely a step beyond “using a buzz word that I don’t understand.”
+I’m not saying that I’m totally educated about GMOs, and I realize that plenty of people with more knowledge than me might think that I’m barely a step beyond “using a buzz word that I don’t understand.”

 But there’s a reason I don’t understand it all fully.

 Every time I start to look into the subject of genetic modification, I get bogged down in contradiction: